Maiden Lane Medical

 - Common warts — rough bumps that appear on the hands and often spread to the face

 - Flat warts — small and smooth warts that grow in large numbers anywhere on the body

 How do you treat warts?

 Wart treatment depends on the type of wart you have and your personal health.
-After an examination, Dr. Sanchez develops a specific treatment plan to help eradicate your warts.
+After an examination, the doctor develops a specific treatment plan to help eradicate your warts.

 Treatment options include: